 send requests to the manager, Student records and results.

-The VCAA will then remove the partnership from the database and award an exemption where necessary, that is for schools with five or fewer enrolments.
+The VCAA will then remove the partnership from the database and award an exemption where necessary, that is for schools with fewer than five enrolments.
 Alternatively, the 'small school' can form a new partnership with another school.

 Some examples of an unsatisfactory partnership are: